wpeka/gdpr-cookie-consent/README.txt

 = 3.0.0 =
 * New: With this update, we've added Pro features like script blocker, premium cookie banners, consent log, and more.
 Update now to unlock them!
-* New: Now you can also connect your site to WP Cookie Consent for cookie scanning, geo-targeting, and an advanced dashboard.
+* New: Now you can also connect your site to WPLP Cookie Consent for cookie scanning, geo-targeting, and an advanced dashboard.
 * Fix: Minor bugs fixed within plugin.

 = 2.6.1 =